jeremyhalin/noir/README.md

 - [ ] add bages to README file
 - [x] add screenshots
 - [ ] try [publishing](https://ghost.org/marketplace/submit/) theme
+- [ ] show if a post is a feature post

 ## Development